Jinqianbo: Legend

-The legend of Jinqianbo, also known as the Uncle of Money, originates from a historical figure named Li Shaoxing, born in 1650 during the Qing dynasty.
-Li came from a merchant family and was raised in a devout Buddhist household.
-He became a government official and served as the Prefect of Shaozhou, where he helped the poor and contributed to the prosperity of the local economy.
-After resigning from his post, Li turned to Taoism and later became a monk.

-Upon his death, Li's soul descended to the underworld, where he was greeted by various deities and appointed by the Jade Emperor as the "Treasurer of Wealth and Fortune" in charge of overseeing the wealth sent by the living to their ancestors.
-His main task was to manage the money and treasures burned for the dead, ensuring they were properly accounted for.
-Jinqianbo was known for his kindness and fairness, and he would help the living descendants of the deceased by granting them financial assistance when needed, such as providing lottery numbers, unclaimed money, or blessings like promotions.
+According to a local legend, Jinqianbo (金钱伯; "Uncle of Money") was based on Li Shaoxing (李绍兴), who was born in 1650 during the Qing dynasty.
+Li came from a merchant family and was raised in a Buddhist household.
+He later became a government official and served as the Prefect of Shaozhou, where he was known for helping the poor.
+After leaving office, he studied Taoism and later became a monk.
+After his death, Li was said to have been appointed by the Jade Emperor as the "Treasurer of Wealth and Fortune", responsible for managing the money and valuables sent by the living to their deceased ancestors.
+According to the legend, he also helped the descendants of the deceased by providing financial assistance, including lottery numbers, unclaimed money, and opportunities for promotion.
+Jinqianbo is commonly depicted holding gold ingots and a jade scepter, and people pray to him for wealth and prosperity.
+The legend also associates his blessings with filial piety toward one's ancestors.

-Jinqianbo's statue is often depicted holding gold ingots and a jade scepter, symbolizing wealth and the fulfillment of desires.
-People pray to him for prosperity and financial blessings, and it is believed that only those who show filial piety toward their ancestors can receive his blessings.
-His wealth management is considered safe and beneficial, and he is also known as the "God of Wealth" in popular folklore.